Screen Time and Child DevelopmentScreen Time and Child Development: A Teacher's Guide: practical strategies for teachers

 Joint Attention and Language

-Joint attention, where a child and adult focus together on the same object or event, is fundamental to language acquisition (Bruner, 1983).
-It is through these shared moments that children learn to map words to objects, understand communicative intent, and develop conversational skills.
+Joint attention means a child and adult focus together on the same object or event.
+It is fundamental to language acquisition, or how children learn language (Bruner (1960), 1983).
+In these shared moments, children learn to link words to objects, understand communicative intent, and build conversational skills.

-Parental smartphone use disrupts this process.
+Parental smartphone use can disrupt this process.
 Azhari et al. (2022) measured mother-child brain synchrony during shared reading and found that maternal smartphone interruptions reduced neural coupling between parent and child.
-The mother was physically present but cognitively absent.
+In simple terms, the mother was physically present, but her attention was elsewhere.

-This phenomenon has a name.
-McDaniel and Radesky (2018) coined the term "technoference" to describe technology-based interference in parent-child interactions.
-Their longitudinal research with 183 families found a bidirectional cycle: child behaviour difficulties lead parents to withdraw into devices, and device use then predicts increased child behaviour problems over time.
+This pattern has a name.
+McDaniel and Radesky (2018) coined the term "technoference" for technology-based interference in parent-child interactions.
+Their longitudinal research with 183 families found a two-way cycle: child behaviour difficulties lead parents to withdraw into devices, and device use then predicts more child behaviour problems over time.
 The cycle reinforces itself.

-Devine et al. (2021) found phone notifications alone hurt infant vocabulary.
-Notifications increased how controlling parents were.
-This reduced responsiveness in parent-learner interactions.
+Devine et al. (2021) found that phone notifications alone harmed infant vocabulary.
+The alerts made parents more controlling.
+As a result, parents became less responsive in parent-learner interactions.

 Executive Function